NanioProo/Reaction-Time/README.md

 # Reaction-Time
-download and extract the file, then open cmd and type cd "Reaction-Time-main" then launch the program by typing "reaction time.py"
+download and extract the file
+then open cmd and type cd "Reaction-Time-main" then launch the program by typing "py reaction time.py"
-Usabilit: enter ready then wait for the "###########" to apear and press enter as fast as possible..
+Usability: enter ready then wait for the "###########" message to appear and press enter as fast as possible..